 104 High Street, the John Kimball house (1715) - This is is one of three John Kimball houses along High Street, two said to have been built by the father, the third by the son.
 The 1st period house has a chamfered summer beam and wide plank tongue and groove sheathing.
 This house is protected by a preservation agreement between the owners and the Ipswich Historical Commission.

-59 South Main Street, the Philomen Dean house (1716) - Dr. Philomen Dean bought this lot in 1715 and built a house.
-After various owners, the building was sold to the Boston and Ipswich Lace Co. in 1824, and an addition was built.
-In the late 19th century the building was used by as a tea room.
+59 South Main Street, the Philomen Dean house / Old Lace Factory (1716) - Dr. Philomen Dean bought this lot in 1715 and built a house.
+After various owners, the building was sold to the Boston and Ipswich Lace Co. in 1824, and an addition was built for the machinery.

 15 Summer Street, the Jonathan Pulcifer house (1718) - Jonathan Pulcifer built this house in 1718 on Summer Street, one of the "oldest ways" in Ipswich.
-He was probably the grandson of son of Benjamin Pulsipher, an early settler of Ipswich who died in 1695.
+He was a descendant of Benjamin Pulsipher, an early settler of Ipswich who died in 1695.

 43 Summer Street, the Wilcomb-Pinder house (1718) - This timber-framed First Period house was built in 1718 by William Wilcomb.
 The interior of the home features hand-hewn summer beams, wide plank flooring and the original fireplaces.
 The next owner, William Benjamin Pinder was a corporal with Col. Appleton’s company during the French and Indian War.

-59 East Street, the Daniel Ringe house (1719) - Samuel York the small lot fronting on East Street to Daniel Ringe, Oct.
+59 East Street, the Daniel Rindge house (1719) - The small lot fronting on East Street was sold to Daniel Ringe, Oct.
 16, 1719 .
-Ringe sold to John Holland, Nov.
+It was sold to John Holland, Nov.
 6, 1742.
 Daniel Ringe was an early settler of Ipswich, and as a young man worked as a cow-herd.
-Captain Ringe was a soldier in the Indian wars in his and became a prominent citizen of Ipswich.
+Captain Ringe was a soldier in the Indian wars and became a prominent citizen of Ipswich.

-297 Linebrook Road, the Joseph Chapman house (1720) - The Joseph Chapman house at 297 Linebrook Rd. was built circa 1720.
-The building is perhaps the oldest structure in Linebrook, and is said to have once had a fireplace in which one could stand up..
+297 Linebrook Road, the Joseph Chapman house (1720) - This house is one of the oldest structures in Linebrook.
 The post and beam frame has summer beams with simple bevel chamfers, supporting the 1720 construction date.
-The first Chapman to be … Continue reading 297 Linebrook Road, the Joseph Chapman house (1720)

 73 High Street, the Nathaniel Lord house (C 1720) - This house is named after Nathaniel Lord who spent 36 years as the Register of Probate in the Ipswich Court.
 The western half of this house predates the eastern side and may have 17th Century elements.